 When answering calls from users who’ve clicked on their call ad, advertisers must begin the call by stating their business name, as it appears in their call ads.

 Learn how to fix a disapproved ad or asset.

 Related policies and common disapprovals

 The following Google Ads policies are especially relevant to call ads and are often associated with disapprovals.
 Learn about what happens if you violate our policies.

-Unacceptable phone numberPhone numbers in ads and extensions must be accurate, active and relevant to the business being advertised.
+unacceptable phone numberPhone numbers in ads and assets must be accurate, active and relevant to the business being advertised.
 See the Unacceptable phone number policy for more information.